ROCm/rocDecode/README.md

   sudo apt install ffmpeg libavcodec-dev libavformat-dev libavutil-dev
   ```

+> [!IMPORTANT]
-* If using Ubuntu 22.04, you must install `libstdc++-12-dev`
+> If using Ubuntu 22.04, you must install `libstdc++-12-dev`

   ```shell
   sudo apt install libstdc++-12-dev
   ```

 >[!NOTE]
-> All package installs are shown with the `apt` package manager.
-Use the appropriate package
-> manager for your operating system.
+> * All package installs are shown with the `apt` package manager.
+Use the appropriate package manager for your operating system.
+> * To install rocDecode with minimum requirements, follow the [quick-start](./docs/install/quick-start.rst) instructions

 ### Prerequisites setup script